NickSchweitzer/Collections/Docs/Reference/TheCodingMonkey.Collections.BST/BinarySearchTree-2/Remove.md

 | --- | --- |
 | pair | KeyValuePair to remove from the tree. |

+## Return Value

+True if an item is removed from the tree.
+False if the item is not found.

 ## Exceptions

 | exception | condition |